EHolBRole/EHolBRole/README.md

 I am an effective communicator, comfortable explaining technical concepts to both peers and non-technical people, and have experience organizing and contributing in team projects.

-I am actively seeking opportunities to grow as a developer, collaborate with others, and contribute my skills to exciting projects.
+I am actively seeking opportunities to grow as a developer, collaborate with others, and contribute my skills to exciting projects!

 ---